bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Autoloading and Reloading Constants
 ===================================

-This guide documents how autoloading and reloading works in `zeitwerk` mode.
+This guide documents how autoloading, reloading, and eager loading work.

 After reading this guide, you will know:

 * The difference between autoloading, reloading, and eager loading
 * Configuration options and directory structure for autoloading
 * The difference between the *main* and *once* autoloaders
-* Considerations for Engines and Single Table Inheritance
+* Considerations for engines and Single Table Inheritance
-* How to customize file names and namespaces with `zeitwerk`
+* How to customize inflection rules for file names and namespaces
 * How to troubleshoot autoloading

 --------------------------------------------------------------------------------